Whitefield, Bengaluru: Infrastructure

 The much anticipated Namma Metro project started catering to Whitefield under Phase 2 from 26 March 2023.
 The Purple line has been extended to cover stations from Krishnarajapura to Whitefield (Kadugodi) covering 13 stations in between.
 This 13.71 km long route was launched by Prime Minister Narendra Modi on 25 March 2023.

 Whitefield suffers from water shortages especially during summer months as the whole region relies almost entirely on groundwater.
 With the increase in housing and office space, the demand has been multiplying over the years, and groundwater depletion has been worsening alarmingly.
 BWSSB is supplying the region with water under the Cauvery Water Supply Scheme Stage IV, Phase II.
 BWSSB has been granted Rs.
-1000 crore for water projects in 2012 including supplying water to areas of Greater Bangalore which includes Whitefield.
+10 billion for water projects in 2012 including supplying water to areas of Greater Bangalore which includes Whitefield.

 Geographic location

-There are two main roads serving this area – Whitefield Road from Krishnarajapura and Whitefield Main Road from Varthur.
-From HAL Old Airport Road and Kudhanahalli Gate is direct link between Central City and Whitefield .On 2 November 2020, Whitefield recorded its poorest air quality since the lockdown due to COVID-19.
+There are two main roads serving this area – Whitefield Road from Krishnarajapura and Whitefield Main Road (State Highway 35) from Varthur.
+From HAL Old Airport Road and Kundalahalli Gate is direct link between Central City and Whitefield.
+On 2 November 2020, Whitefield recorded its poorest air quality since the COVID lockdown.
 On 24 January 2021, residents petitioned the authorities to save the neighbouring Pattandur Agrahara Lake.
 They demanded removal of encroachments and rejuvenation of the water body by the city corporation.
-Most of the People live in Varthur, Thubhannahalli, AECS Layout, Kudhanahalli Gate area, BEML layout and Nallurhalli because they are located close to major tech companies.
+Most residnets live in Varthur, Thubhannahalli, AECS Layout, Kundalahalli Gate area, BEML layout and Nallurahalli, because they are located close to major tech companies.